-Future growth will depend on the transition and integration of industrial technology with digital and mobile technologies for communication, collaboration and transparency, as a result we will see major changes in both provider and consumer behaviours and delivery models.
+Future growth will depend on the transition and integration of industrial technology with digital and mobile technologies for communication, collaboration, and transparency, as a result, we will see major changes in both provider and consumer behaviors and delivery models.

-Consumer behaviours were already showing signs of change prior to the shutdown.
+Consumer behaviors were already showing signs of the change prior to the shutdown.
 We are seeing the change continue and take various paths through the current stabilization phase that most economies are in right now.
-As we continue through and transition out of the pandemic effects, there is evidence that consumer spending is showing signs of recovery in some sectors while other sectors are experiencing retrenchment and layoffs, the sector where tis is most evident is the food and beverage industry where over 50% of retail outlets and up to 60% of restaurants in some regions may not reopen.
-This is a clear indication that we will not be returning to “normal” pre pandemic conditions.
+As we continue through and transition out of the pandemic effects, there is evidence that consumer spending is showing signs of recovery in some sectors while other sectors are experiencing retrenchment and layoffs, the sector where this is most evident is the food and beverage industry where over 50% of retail outlets and up to 60% of restaurants in some regions may not reopen.
+This is a clear indication that we will not be returning to “normal” pre-pandemic conditions.

-Businesses will continually adapt to consumer demands and manage behaviours through simple and technological solutions, the integration of industrial and digital technologies to improve supply chain effectiveness, mitigate products disruptions and to improve touchless options, reducing the potential for physical transmission in workplaces will continue.
-There is also concern and serious consideration for the emerging Social costs, since the start of the pandemic, domestic abuse cases increased significantly, and suicide rates are anticipated to rise significantly, the loss of employment health insurance is increasing the health inequities in regions without government funded systems.
+Businesses will continually adapt to consumer demands and manage behaviors through simple and technological solutions, the integration of industrial and digital technologies to improve supply chain effectiveness, mitigate product disruptions, and to improve touchless options, reducing the potential for physical transmission in workplaces will continue.
+There is also a concern and serious consideration for the emerging Social costs, since the start of the pandemic, domestic abuse cases increased significantly, and suicide rates are anticipated to rise significantly, the loss of employee health insurance is increasing the health inequities in regions without government-funded systems.

-Social Disruption and pandemic impact are forcing us to learn valuable lessons in resilience and human adaptability.
-We are learning how quickly we can respond when faced with an uncertainty, black swan event and a common enemy.
-Digging deeper into these lessons and reflecting on our new respect for unknown events that forces change, we should consider what triggers us to adjust to such profoundly challenging and unfamiliar territory., Let’s imagine how we might harness these lessons to reduce the risk of catastrophes, black swan events, future pandemics and other potential threats in the future.
+Social Disruption and pandemic impact is forcing us to learn valuable lessons in resilience and human adaptability.
+We are learning how quickly we can respond when faced with uncertainty, a black swan event, and a common enemy.
+Digging deeper into these lessons and reflecting on our new respect for unknown events that forces change, we should consider what triggers us to adjust to such profoundly challenging and unfamiliar territory., Let’s imagine how we might harness these lessons to reduce the risk of catastrophes, black swan events, future pandemics, and other potential threats in the future.

-Moving forward, consumers are now pushing back and no longer accepting mediocre service s, demanding attention to health and safety practises and going as far as holding the organize accountable for their actions.
-They are also pushing everyone within organizations act as one and break down the department (not my job) silos, this is also forcing human resources departments to take a more important role to support these transitions.
-The transitions include staff working remotely to coordinate and act as one, while facing the increase the risk of knowledge dispersion, IT service provisioning, employee isolation.
+Moving forward, consumers are now pushing back and no longer accepting mediocre service s, demanding attention to health and safety practices, and going as far as holding the organization accountable for their actions.
+They are also pushing everyone within organizations to act as one and break down the department (not my job) silos, this is also forcing human resources departments to take a more important role to support these transitions.
+The transitions include staff working remotely to coordinate and act as one while facing the increased risk of knowledge dispersion, IT service provisioning, employee isolation.

 Ø We do not need to make as many short trips, we are able to effectively use energy and travel only when necessary, walking biking or running are doable and healthy options for short errands